herzbube/littlego-usermanual/littlego-usermanual/content/game-editing/annotations/index.md

 The user interface makes the controls for viewing and editing annotations available to you in the Annotation view.
 The Annotation view displays the annotation data for the game tree node that is currently selected.

-Because there is not enough screen space available to display all annotations at the same time, the Annotation view is split into two pages.
+Because there is not enough screen space available to display all annotations at the same time, the Annotation view is split into three pages.
 To change from one page to the next you use a swipe-left or swipe-right gesture.

 In the lower part of the view (highlighted in red in the page 1 illustration below) is an indicator which page of the Annotation view you are currently viewing.
 Instead of swiping you can tap on the page indicator to go the next or previous page.